RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_bil.md

 Traverse the Paragraph Units
 --

-The ```ProcessParagraphUnit()``` method is used to loop through the paragraph units in the intermediary (SDL XLIFF) file.
+The ```ProcessParagraphUnit()``` method is used to loop through the paragraph units in the intermediary (SDLXliff) file.
 This is where we determine whether the actual verification should be applied to a paragraph unit or not.
 Remember that the verification should only be applied to segments from WordArt objects.

 If the ```CheckWordArt``` property (which is set by the user through the UI) is not True, the verification should not be carried out.
 Otherwise, the method traverses the segment pairs of the current paragraph unit.